nodeminderjs/NodeMinder.js/README.md

 ![NodeMinder.js logo](http://2.bp.blogspot.com/-yLlUNGSrJ5I/UUNr-qIoaeI/AAAAAAAAAEY/J13b7sezCzg/s1600/banner03.jpg)

+###Warning

+    This project is temporarily suspended and hope I can resume it soon.

+    I think the next implementations should be:

+    - Webcam support
+    - Client to perform remote recordings

+    The branch 0.1.0 has a newer and more complete version than the master branch.

 # NodeMinder.js

 Linux video camera security and surveillance solution based on ZoneMinder and developed on top of a node.js stack.